6 things to consider when expanding your eCommerce business into Asia

 1. Conduct thorough market research

 Before launching in any new region, it’s important to research the market.
-Asia is a diverse continent with varying cultural norms, consumer behaviours and preferences in each country, so start by identifying which countries in Asia align with your business expansion strategy and target audience.
+Asia is a diverse continent with varying cultural norms, consumer behaviours and preferences in each country.
+Start by identifying which countries in Asia align with your business expansion strategy and target audience.

 Research the local competition, regulatory requirements and payment preferences.
 Understanding the market landscape will help you tailor your strategies and avoid costly mistakes.